marcoevang/camilladsp-setrate/README.md

 OPTIONS:
 - `--err`       enables output of error log messages
 - `--warn`      enables output of warning log messages
-- `--user`      enables output of log messages on key events
+- `--user`      enables output of log messages concerning key events
 - `--notice`    enables output of log messages useful to track what's happening inside the camilladsp-setrate process
 - `--timestamp` causes a timestamp to be prepended to each log message
 - `--syslog`    redirects log messages to _syslog_ (otherwise messages are sent to standard error)
 - `--usbmon`    enables catching of signals that notify availabilty of the USB DAC

 Usually the process starts as a service at boot.
 You can edit the file `camilladsp-setrate.service` to set the desired options.
 After modifications to the service file run the following commands:
 ```
 sudo systemctl daemon-reload